amanda3utler/ambify/README.md

 Entering **RANDOM!** in the playlist box will output a random audio, but visuals are not currently suppported for this feature at the moment.

-Pressing *Stop Audio* stops the playing of audio.
+Pressing **Stop Audio** stops the playing of audio.
 Entering **Get my ambience!** again will restart the audio for the same playlist or a new playlist (if new playlist entered).
 Visuals remain in this scenario.

 Ambify also returns a suggested volume level for each ambient audio (suggested for when headphones are being used).

 ## Citations
+All audio purchased from: https://www.freetousesounds.com/